Yehdar/Hermes/README.md

 <p align="center"><img src="https://github.com/Yehdar/hermes/blob/master/demo/demo.png" width="80%"></p>

 ## Things to note:
-- so i used the socket and threading libary for the low-level networking and running multiple processes simultaneously
+- so i used the socket and threading libary to respectively transfer the message data and run multiple processes simultaneously
 - since its a simple project, i dont really need to use an IPv6 address.
 I understand IPv6 is the future and stuff, so I will play around with it in the future.
 But for now, we use IPv4

 #### Admin Rules: